tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_7.md

 ## **Product content**

 ### Customer meeting
 The customer seemed to be satisfied with the progress shown.
 No requirements were mentioned during the meeting.
-The main point raised was having all the features we showed joined onto one to form the game.
+The main point raised was having all the features we showed successfully combined to form the game.
 We agreed with this, which is why the major end result of the sprint week was to have the features running in one version of the game.
 This would then be shown to the customer in the next meeting with a little playthrough

 \pagebreak